risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 #### Example

-Here's the SQL statements for declaring the three UDFs defined in [step 2](#2-define-your-functions-in-a-python-file).
+Here are the SQL statements for declaring the three UDFs defined in [step 2](#2-define-your-functions-in-a-python-file).

 ```sql
 CREATE FUNCTION gcd(int, int) RETURNS int